 If you’re looking for a twist on these tasty muffins that also happens to be healthy too, check out my Healthy Chocolate Chip Muffins recipe, too!
 So good!

-Are muffins healthy?
-I get this question a lot.
-Generally, they aren’t.
+Generally, banana nut muffins are not very healthy.
 BUT you can easily make them healthy and without sacrificing all the yumminess.

 Initially, this banana nut muffin recipe was not on the healthy side, but I revamped it and now the banana walnut muffins are totally healthy and nutritious.
-What a win!
+Here’s how I did it:

 How to make banana nut muffins healthy: